callyral/jawsfetch/README.md

 ### [home](https://lib.rs/crates/home)

-Used to get the home directory
+Used to get the home directory.